• Home

 Canva recently added a text-to-image art generator.
 It integrates perfectly with the rest of the template-based design app, so you can add AI-generated art to anything from social media posts to birthday cards.

 With Zapier's Canva integration, you can automate your design workflows, automatically creating designs and uploading assets based on activity in other apps.
-Here are some templates to get you started.
+Learn more about how to automate Canva, or get started with one of these pre-made workflows.

 Create Canva designs from new or updated Google Sheets rows